FKN237/FKN237/README.md

 <h2 align="left">Hi !
-My name is Nelson Fodjo and I'm an aspiring Data Scientist from Cameroon</h2>
+My name is Nelson Fodjo and I'm an aspiring Data Scientist</h2>

 # 💫 About Me